 - 1. All time at a facility, or other property, or on any public property, waiting to be dispatched unless the driver has been relieved from duty by the City; - 2.
 All time inspecting, servicing, or conditioning any commercial motor vehicle at any time; - 3.
 All driving time; - 4.
 All time, other than driving time, in or upon any commercial motor vehicle except time spent resting in a sleeper berth; - 5.
-All time loading and unloading a vehicle, supervising, or assisting in the loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving or receiving receipts for shipments loaded or unloaded;
+All time loading and unloading a vehicle, supervising, or assisting in the

-6. All time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle.

-"Performing a safety sensitive function" means a driver is considered to be performing a safety sensitive function during any period in which he or she is actually performing, ready to perform, or immediately available to perform a safety sensitive functions.

-"Premises" means buildings, property, work and rest areas, vehicles, parking lots and any place the employee happens to be during the course an scope of City employment during regular working hours, breaks or any pay status.

-"Prescription drugs" means any drug or medication prescribed by a licensed physician for a medical condition.

-"Random selection process" means that alcohol and drug tests are unannounced; that every driver is subject to testing; and that tests are conducted annually equaling or exceed twenty five percent (25%) for alcohol tests and fifty percent (50%) for drug testing of the total number of drivers subject to said testing.

-"Reasonable cause" means that the supervisor believes the actions or appearance or conduct of a commercial motor vehicle driver who is on duty as defined below, are indicative of the use of alcohol or of a controlled substance.

-"Safety sensitive function" means any of those on-duty functions set forth in CFR 49 Section 395.2.

-"Substance Abuse Professional (SAP)" means a licensed physician, license or certified psychologist, social worker, employee assistance professional, or an alcohol and drug counselor certified by the National Association of Alcohol and Drug Abuse Counselors (NAADAC) Certification Commission.
+- loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving or receiving receipts for shipments loaded or unloaded; - 6.
+All time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle. - "Performing a safety sensitive function" means a driver is considered to be performing a safety sensitive function during any period in which he or she is actually performing, ready to perform, or immediately available to perform a safety sensitive function. - "Premises" means buildings, property, work and rest areas, vehicles, parking lots and any place the employee happens to be during the course and scope of City employment during regular working hours, breaks or any pay status. - "Prescription drugs" means any drug or medication prescribed by a licensed physician for a medical condition. - "Random selection process" means that alcohol and drug tests are unannounced; that every driver is subject to testing; and that tests are conducted annually equaling or exceed twenty five percent (25%) for alcohol tests and fifty percent (50%) for drug testing of the total number of drivers subject to said testing. - "Reasonable cause" means that the supervisor believes the actions or appearance or conduct of a commercial motor vehicle driver who is on duty as defined below, are indicative of the use of alcohol or of a controlled substance. - "Safety sensitive function" means any of those on-duty functions set forth in CFR 49 Section 395.2. - "Substance Abuse Professional (SAP)" means a licensed physician, license or certified psychologist, social worker, employee assistance professional, or an alcohol and drug counselor certified by the National Association of Alcohol and Drug Abuse Counselors (NAADAC) Certification Commission.
 SAP's must have specific knowledge of and clinical experience in the diagnosis and treatment of alcohol and drug-related disorders.